BYU-ITC-210/BYU-ITC-210.github.io/HW6-UML-Sequence.md

 Produce two careful UML Sequence Diagrams reflecting the data that gets passed between different components that are part of lab 5.

-Each diagram should include the following columns: 1) Browser, 2) Server Endpoint 3) Database 4) Google OAuth.
+Each diagram should include the following columns: 1) Browser, 2) Server Endpoint 3) Database 4) Google Auth.

 This will be graded as a homework assignment, though it will also need to be included in your lab documentation.